-For many of our suppliers, we are making use of the world's largest ethical platform, SEDEX, to extend visibility beyond our business to ensure that we maintain an ethical supply chain for our products.
-SBFE's updated Vendor Approval Procedure for 2023 for direct procurement now makes SEDEX's SMETA audit compliance a mandatory requirement for any new supplier.
+For many of our suppliers, we are making use of the world's largest ethical platform, SEDEX, to extend visibility beyond our business to ensure that we maintain an ethical supply chain for our drinks.
+SBFE's updated Vendor Approval Procedure makes SEDEX's SMETA audit compliance a mandatory requirement for any new supplier.
 We also aim to have 100% of our direct suppliers SEDEX SMETA Audit compliant by 2030.